mdlacasse/Owl/README.md

- Dale Seng (sengsational) for great insights and suggestions, Robert E. Anderson (NH-RedAnt) for bug fixes and suggestions, Clark Jefcoat (hubcity) for fruitful interactions, Benjamin Quinn (blquinn) for bug fixes.
+ Dale Seng (sengsational) for great insights and suggestions, Robert E. Anderson (NH-RedAnt) for bug fixes and suggestions, Clark Jefcoat (hubcity) for fruitful interactions, Benjamin Quinn (blquinn) and Gene Wood (gene1wood) for improvements and bug fixes.

 ---------------------------------------------------------------------